Rev. Margaret Minnicks is an ordained Bible teacher. She writes many articles that are Bible lessons.

-For instance, before you even go on an interview that you are anxious about, imagine yourself feeling good about it after it is over.
-However, you don't have to wait into it is literally over before you can have that good feeling.
+For instance, before you even go on an interview that you are anxious about, imagine yourself feeling good after it is over.
+You don't have to wait until it is literally over before you can have that good feeling.
 Imagine yourself telling your family and friends how well it went and that you got the job on the spot.
-Project yourself beyond the stressful encounter and take on the feeling you will have after the interview is over even before you have the interview.
+Project yourself beyond the stressful encounter and take on the feeling you will have after the interview is over even before you go on the interview.

 6. Pray a Prayer of Release

 You are probably thinking that the first thing on this list was to pray.
 So, why pray again?
 The first time you prayed, it was a prayer of request.
 You asked God for something.
 This time, it is a prayer of release for you to let go and let God do His mighty work without you interfering in the process.
 There is never a wrong reason to pray or a wrong time to pray.
 Prayer really does change things.